manasbindal2505/yelpCamp/README.md

 # YELPCAMP
 This is a project basically having a campground of different places and their ratings.
+This is a web application with MongoDB, ExpressJs & NodeJs and also EJS for frontend.

 Start the application by:
 ```
 $ git clone https://github.com/manasbindal2505/yelpCamp.git